Frequently Asked Questions

 Q. How do I register for classes since I am going abroad?

-A. If you are attending a program where you will receive LMU credit and grades you will register on PROWL.
+A. If you are attending an LMU Customized program, where you will receive LMU credit and grades, you will register in PROWL.
+You will register for these courses during your assigned LMU registration period.

 If you are attending a program where you receive LMU transfer credit, you will follow your program instructions on how and when to register for classes with your host institution.
 In addition, the Office of the Registrar will enroll students in a study abroad “placeholder” course.
 This 15-unit course maintains your full time standing with LMU.